webdeveric/webpack-assets-manifest/readme.md

 ```

 The function is called per each entry and provides you a way to intercept and rewrite each object.
 The result is then merged into a whole manifest.

+[View the example](examples/customized.js) to see what else you can do with this function.

 ### `transform`